 DuckDuckGo is an alternate search engine that has been gaining traction in the last year or so.
 It is completely anonymous, in that it does not track or log your searches, it is encrypted as standard, and does not filter your results according to your worldview.
 In comparison to Google, DuckDuckGo is not quite there yet, although I use it as my day-to-day search engine and rarely have to revert to Google.
 The !bang synatx is amazing, too!

-AdBlock Plus is a browser extension originally developed for Firefox, but also available on Chrome.
+uBlock Origin is a browser extension originally developed for Firefox, but also available on Chrome.
 This extension will stop ads from being displayed in web pages, and also from phoning home and tracking data.
-AdBlock can itself be customised with extensions.
-Adversity and Antisocial provide some extra filters to stop some additional social-related tracking cookies.

 There are some other alternatives out there that I haven’t tried, namely the Do Not Track Plus extension, which works in a similar manner to the above extensions.
 Furthermore, there is an experiment into embedding opt-out to web tracking as part of the underlying HTTP protocol, by specifying a “Do Not Track” header.
 The linked site specifies how to enable this for each browser, although not everyone is willing to support this yet.
 Hopefully, that will change.